albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 ### Client application

-As said before, the client application is made with Ionic framework (in React) and then compiled to Android APK app.<br/>
+As said before, the client application is made with Ionic framework (in React) and then compiled as Android APK app.<br/>
-For this test, iOS app hasn't been made.
+*For this test, iOS app hasn't been made.*

 We added some libraries:

 - `@ionic/storage` to store into app's cache the detection history
-- `@capacitor/local-notifications` in way to trigger a native notification visible in the localbar of mobile phone
+- `@capacitor/local-notifications` in way to trigger a native mobile's notification
 - `moment.js` to have an easily manipulation of datetime format

 #### Life cycle

-App starts asking the permission, then start polling the server which is not configured until user don't save the server's socket.
+App starts asking the permission, then start polling the server which socket needs to be configured by user.
 ![Ask4Permissions](images/notificationPermission.png)
-_Fig3: App asking for permission to local notification_ As soon IP address and port of the HTTP server are configured, client retrieve data and store into the cache, after that, via a "React State" automatically update the UI.
+_Fig3: App asking for permission to local notification_ As soon IP address and port of the HTTP server are correct, client retrieve data and store into the cache, after that, via a "React State" automatically update the UI.

 ![Working](images/working.png)
 _Fig4: Mobile app polling the server and retrieving data_

-Also at every new data, apps push into notification center of Android the message.
+Also at every new data, apps push int the notification center of Android the new alert.
 ![NotificationBar](images/notificationBar.png)
 _Fig5: The notification message in the notification bar_

 #### Messages

-At every detection received, client baptize the message received with a timestamp called "receptionTS".
+At every detection received, client baptize the message with a timestamp called "receptionTS".
 This information can be very useful in future thus to measure potential delay/latency of the system.
 ```js
 res.data.forEach(message => { //res.data is an array of message, forEach one show a notification
     showLocalNotification(message.id, message.kind, message.msg); //trigger the android notification